dsmsuite/dsmsuite.github.io/downloads.md

 * General
 	* Compress files when extension .dsiz or .dsmz

-## 5 April - Version ?
+## 7 April 2019 - Upcoming release

 * General
-    * Add metadata to dsi and dsm files
+    * Add metadata to dsi and dsm files and show them in overview report